goexrois/ml-frontend-test/README.md

 on your project root folder and you're good to go.

+If you're using the Vagrant VM the following are already installed:

-You also must have git installed, if you don't, check this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You must have git installed, if you don't, check this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+And you must have installed nodejs and npm, to do this check this [link].(https://docs.npmjs.com/getting-started/installing-node)

 ### Installing